vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 well as providing some unique perspectives that may be interesting to those with more experience.

-> If you are curious how doing everything from scratch could be done, I would
+> If you are curious about implementing everything from scratch, I would
 > take a look at aforementioned [tutorial by Aleksa Gordic](https://github.com/gordicaleksa/get-started-with-JAX), or the official
 > tutorials [here](https://jax.readthedocs.io/en/latest/jax-101/index.html).